natgo/wt-wiki-scraper/wikitext-transpiled/ground/Freccia.md

 '''Pros:'''

 * Mobile platform
-* Access to fire-and-forget Spike-MR missiles
+* Access to fire-and-forget Spike-LR2 missiles
 * Can fire ATGMs on the move
-* Armoured enough to allow it to withstand autocannon fire
+* Armoured hull is enough to allow it to withstand medium grade autocannon fire
 * Fast firing 25 mm Oerlikon cannon equipped with APFSDS
-* Due to the layout of the vehicle, at times thanks to the empty space enemy rounds will not damage you
+* Due to the layout of the vehicle, at times thanks to the empty space enemy rounds will not damage it

 '''Cons:'''

 * Big profile
 * Firing Spike ATGMs requires a lock
 * Firing at enemies directly behind is an issue if you need to depress your cannon
 * Crew layout in the turret can be a problem as enemies can 1 shot you at times
-* Due to being wheeled, sometimes when encountering mud or snow you may not be as mobile
+* Due to being wheeled, sometimes when encountering mud or snow it may not be as mobile

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->